kkensuke/nextjs-blog-tutorial/posts/espanso.en.md

           format: "%H:%M"
 ```

-## Word Matches
+## Word Match
-With the basic `trigger` and `match` setup, unwanted expansions can occur.
-For example, if you want the trigger `ther` to expand to `there`, typing `other` would also trigger the expansion, resulting in `othere`.
-To prevent this, add the `word: true` option as shown below.
+With the basic `trigger` and `match` configuration method, conversions might occur when you don't want them.
+For example, when you want to convert to `there` with the trigger `ther`, if you type `other`, the conversion will execute and become `othere`.
+To prevent this, add the `word: true` option as follows:

 ```yml
   - trigger: "ther"